 In a similar way, the preference of the researchers to collect only materials previously unrecorded limited the opportunity to have different takes of the same song by the same singer.
 Of the 112 hollers recordings that I located, only eight of them have been recorded in more than one version.
 This means that for the other 104 we only have access to one, very brief sample (the average duration of hollers recordings is around two minutes), thus limiting our ability to get deeper into the analysis of the music techniques used by the singers.

 After two years of research on the subject I started to notice something odd about the materials that I had found: all the singers were men.
 Then I stumbled across a recording of a holler by Mattie May Thomas, an African American woman.
-I believe that the process of how I came to realize the existence of women’s hollers it is quite telling in itself.
+I believe that the process of how I came to realise the existence of women’s hollers is quite telling in itself.
 At that point in my research, I had already consulted the archives for recordings directly referenced, tagged or named as hollers.
 This had given me some numerically relevant results, but no sign of holler practices by women.
-The recording I found was instead in a randomly generated compilation of ‘prison blues songs’ on Spotify, and the song Dangerous Blues by Mattie May Thomas, 21 was clearly a holler.
-By following the categorisation system used by others to archive materials I had missed recordings that had not been archived as hollers because they weren’t recognized as part of the genre.
+The recording I found was instead in a randomly generated compilation of ‘prison blues songs’ on Spotify, and the song Dangerous Blues by Mattie May Thomas, 21 The recording was made in 1939 in Parchman Farm by John Lomax and is archived at the Library of Congress as AFS 3082 A3. was clearly a holler.
+By following the categorisation system used by others to archive materials I had missed recordings that had not been archived as hollers because they weren’t recognised as part of the genre.
 After all, a proper definition of what a holler is has yet to be fully discussed.

 In an article from 2013 Shobana Shankar wrote:

 This newfound notion prompted me to look back in the archives, this time listening one by one to all the recordings produced in those years by the researchers.
-23 The results were relevant: the number of hollers recordings I could refer to became three times bigger, and I started to find other documents by African American women.
+23 The new streaming techniques to access recorded materials implemented by the Folklife Center at the Library of Congress made this operation incredibly fast and effective, and I am grateful for the Center’s support of my inquiry.
+The results were relevant: the number of hollers recordings I could refer to became three times bigger, and I started to find other documents by African American women.